alphagov/govuk-design-guide/docs/frontend-templates/completed-transaction.md

   # To add additional examples duplicate the the fields below (adhering to the formating) but increase the count by one integer.
   0:
     # Both title and link are REQUIRED in order for this information to render on the page.
-    title: Give feedback on Tax your vehicle
+    title: 'Give feedback on Tax your vehicle'
     link: https://www.gov.uk/done/vehicle-tax
     welsh:
       # Options on whether the webpage using this frontend template is in Welsh: